ahlawatankit/intent_and_slot/README.md

-Implementing multi task model for intent detection and slot filing. in this model , word level ELMO embedding and glove word2vec embedding  concatenated and feed to CNN and LSTM(encode).
+Implementing multi task model for intent detection and slot filing.